 Draw the outline gently.
 Trace it from the computer screen or print it and use a bright window as a back light for tracing, but however you do it don’t press too hard and dent the paper.
 If you do, the gradations will skip over those embossed lines and you’ll have a heck of a time getting rid of them.
 (Once again, ask me how I know!)

-These images show you how the complete shading would look by itself in each stage so that you can see where the gradations begin and end, what shape they are, and how their angles and directions run.
+Don’t shade this way.
+These first images show you how the complete shading of each stage would look if it were the only stage.
+I’m showing you these so that you can see where the gradations begin and end, what shape they are, and how their angles and directions run.

 Until next week, happy drawing!